 Our bet: Atletico Madrid and Borussia Dortmund to qualify

-Atletico Madrid are coming off of a European League title win last term.
+Atletico Madrid is coming off of a European League title win last term.
 The club may have played poorly in the 2017-18 Champions League group stage, but part of that was due to a summer transfer ban.
 The team is stacked this season with Antoine Griezmann, Thomas Lemar, Diego Costa, and Jan Oblak just to name a few players.
 Manager Diego Simeone is one of the best in the business and Atletico will play better this season in the tournament.
 In addition, the club has an incentive to make it to the final.
 The European Cup Final will be played at Atletico’s WANDA Metropolitano Stadium.
 Borussia Dortmund are a top team and will just edge out France’s Monaco in the group.
 The continued selling of top stars will doom Monaco to third place and the Europa League.

 Predictions for Group B